dpmin7/technical-experiment/experiment5/experiment5.md

 4. Developed `sdrmonitor` script to detect SDR/antenna hardware connection status — ✅ Implemented.
 5. On hardware failure, `sdrmonitor` stops both `dump1090` and the feeding script — ✅ Confirmed.
 6. Verified that `systemd` continues to attempt restarting `dump1090`, but fails due to missing hardware — ✅ Observed.
-7. Upon reconnecting the SDR and antenna, verified that `systemd` successfully restarts `dump1090` and feeding resumes — ✅ Confirmed.
+7. Upon reconnecting the SDR, verified that `systemd` successfully restarts `dump1090` and feeding resumes — ✅ Confirmed.
 8. Repeated hardware disconnection and reconnection 50 times — ✅ All cases successfully recovered.
 9. Rebooted Raspberry Pi 50 times — ✅ Only 1 failure due to unrelated OS boot issue.
 10. Documented the behavior with a sequence diagram (see Figure 1).